ashimbadrie/lara-core/README.md

 Basic Usage

 First you should create a model in your project extending the __BaseDataModel__ class.
+This model expects you to add a field name for the model's table to handle lookup/searching.

 ```php